What do percentiles mean?

 - IQ: An IQ score is often reported with a corresponding percentile.
 If a child has an IQ of 100, the corresponding percentile is typically the 50th percentile, meaning that the child’s IQ is the same as or higher than 50% of other children’s IQ.

-Intelligence is usually assumed to approximate a normal distribution, and IQ is commonly reported with a mean of 100 and a standard deviation (SD) of 15 (see table on the right).
+Intelligence is usually assumed to approximate a normal distribution, and IQ is commonly reported with a mean of 100 and a standard deviation (SD) of 15.
 In the standard normal distribution shown below, the green part is usually called the “Average” range, which is within 1 standard deviation of the mean (or average).
 In a normal distribution, most children (i.e., about two-thirds or 68.2%) score in the “Average” range within the 16th and 84th percentiles.

 In a school setting, students who score near the top of the “Average” range (up to the 84th percentile) are generally considered average, usually meaning that they don’t qualify as talented and gifted (TAG).
 Likewise, student who score near the bottom of the “Average” range (down to the 16th percentile) are generally considered average, usually meaning that there’s no reason to suspect a disability that would need specially designed instruction (SDI) through a individualized education plan (IEP) from Special Education.
 If your child’s performance is in the “Average” range, it is still your right to request a Special Education eligibility evaluation from your child’s school (see my article on requesting an evaluation), and if you do, it might be helpful to clearly explain why you believe your child has a disability, because your child’s performance is not substantially impaired–it’s average.
 Although your school might not provide Special Education, teachers often offer struggling students informal supports, sometimes called “tiered” or “Tier 2” or “Tier 3” supports, which might include small-group instruction in class while others are doing independant work, after-school tutoring, etc. If you think that your child is not performing up to their potential, you might also consider other explainations, such as difficulties with attention or focus.
 Children with a diagnosis, such as ADHD, usually qualify for a Section 504 Plan that can include accommodations.
 Note that getting a 504 Plan is usually less involved than getting an IEP.